arnavish/arnavish/README.md

 I'm currently working on [Bengaluru Trash Tracker](github.com/arnavish/blr-trash-tracker) — a crowd-sourced Flutter app that maps garbage blackspots across Bengaluru.
 Built it for a university project and currently working on making it production-ready.

-Currently, I'm getting exposure to product development and software engineering as an intern at Dcube AI
+Currently, I'm getting exposure to product development and software engineering as an intern at Dcube AI.

 **Fun facts:**
 - I like to write